Trump says NRA could soften opposition to gun reforms after mass shootings

 Pressure from the group helped force the Republican president to back down on supporting tighter gun laws last year despite national outrage at the fatal shootings of 17 people at a high school in Parkland, Florida.

-The group spent $30.3 million to support Trump’s 2016 presidential campaign, according to the Center for Responsive Politics, a group that tracks campaign spending.
+The NRA spent $30.3 million to support Trump’s 2016 presidential campaign, according to the Center for Responsive Politics, a group that tracks campaign spending.

-“I had a good talk with (NRA head) Wayne (LaPierre) and I like Wayne,” Trump said.

-He wrote on Twitter that he had “been speaking to the NRA, and others, so that their very strong views can be fully represented and respected.”

 Senate Democratic Leader Chuck Schumer, in a Twitter posting on Friday, said “it will be nearly impossible to accomplish anything meaningful to address gun violence” if Trump requires pre-approval by the NRA.